NewsAppsUMD/second-news-app-umd/docs/index.rst

 Act 3: Hello SQLite
 *******************

-When you’re Serious About Data (which we are, of course), you store your data in a database, not an Excel spreadsheet or CSV file.
-They’re faster and more flexible.
+When you're Serious About Data (which we are, of course), you store your data in a database, not an Excel spreadsheet or CSV file.
+They're faster and more flexible.

-Our database is going to be a SQLite database, which is perfect and wonderful because it’s just a file.
+Our database is going to be a SQLite database, which is perfect and wonderful because it's just a file.
 If I want to send you my database, I can just send it to you via email or Dropbox or whatever - no playing around with installing things or servers or anything like this.
 Think of it like a small upgrade to a CSV file.

-To create our new SQLite database, we’re going to start with a CSV file.
+To create our new SQLite database, we're going to start with a CSV file.
 First, make a directory to store our data file.

 .. code-block:: bash